-Accidentally inviting a cowboy builder into your home to wreak havoc and then disappear with your money is everyones worst nightmare, as is buying a product or service and discovering youve not got anything near the quality you paid for.
-We all hope it wont happen to us, but research from 2015 revealed that four out of ten British people have had a bad experience with rogue tradesmen, while one out of ten have been completely conned.
+Accidentally inviting a cowboy builder into your home to wreak havoc and disappear with your money is everyones worst nightmare, as is buying a product or service and discovering you've not got anything near the quality you paid for.
+We all hope it won't happen to us, but research from 2015 revealed that four out of ten British people had had a bad experience with rogue tradesmen, while one out of ten has been completely conned.

 Protect yourself using smart tech

-The majority of tradespeople are trustworthy, hardworking and very skilled at what they do.
-However, you can take steps to protect yourself from those that arent, as well as giving you peace of mind if youre feeling nervous about getting the builders in.
-The key is to make use of technology to gather evidence of both what was agreed and what work was actually done.
-Heres how:
+Most tradespeople are trustworthy, hardworking and very skilled at what they do.
+However, you can protect yourself from those that aren't, giving you peace of mind if you're nervous about getting the builders in.
+The key is to use technology to gather evidence of what was agreed upon and what work was done.

 - Spy cameras.
-A surveillance camera installed somewhere discreet and out of sight, but in the area where the work is being done, gives you a great way to keep an eye on the work if you cant actually be in the room.
+A surveillance camera installed somewhere discreet and out of sight but in the area where the work is being done gives you a great way to keep an eye on the work if you cant be in the room.
 Also, the footage can be used as evidence in case something goes wrong.
-Youll have hard visual evidence of what actually happened, which may well contradict whatever the rogue tradesperson may be saying.
-Spy cameras can be very discreet, some being disguised as air fresheners, smoke detectors and other household items, so theres no worry about the camera being detected and upsetting your builder.
+You'll have hard visual evidence of what happened, which may contradict whatever the rogue tradesperson says.
+Spy cameras can be very discreet, some disguised as air fresheners, smoke detectors and other household items, so theres no worry about the camera being detected and upsetting your builder.